We’re in the finals!

 We are filled with pride to be selected as finalists in the 2019 ServiceIQ NZ Museum Awards alongside the Govett-Brewster Art Gallery for Kūreitanga II, IV, MOTAT for He Whakaritenga Hou: A New Setting and Tairāwhiti Museum for TaoNgā Pare-Mata: Mangatū Taonga Returned.

-Congratulations to all finalists.
-We look forward to celebrating with you at the awards ceremony on Wednesday 22 May.
+Congratulations to all winners.
+We look loved celebrating with you at the awards ceremony on Wednesday 22 May.